Allen Telgenhof has been the Charlevoix County Prosecuting Attorney since January 2013.

 Allen was named Michigan High School Baseball Coaches Association District Baseball Coach of the Year in 2013 and Charlevoix County News Coach of the Year in 2013, 2014 and 2015.

-After taking one year off from coaching, Telgenhof returned to lead the Boyne Falls baseball program in 2017.
+After taking one year off from coaching, Telgenhof returned to lead the Boyne Falls baseball program from 2017 through 2020.

 He served on school boards for eleven years, three in Clio, and eight in Charlevoix.
 For six of those years, he served as board president.
 During his time as board president, Allen spearheaded the effort to build a new high school in Charlevoix.